-Under no circumstances should a school retain the trainee's original DBS certificate as this is their property; they have paid for this check; and they cannot obtain a copy certificate.
+Under no circumstances should a school retain the trainee's original DBS certificate as this is their property; they have paid for this check.

 12. Is the University carrying out checks of its trainees against the list of those prohibited from teaching?